tari-project/rfcs/src/Glossary.md

 The first transaction in every Tari block yields a [Block Reward] according to the Tari [emission Schedule] and is awarded to the miner that performed the Proof of Work for the block.

+## Coinbase extra

+[coinbase extra]: #coinbase-extra

+An arbitrary 64 bytes can be included with the coinbase utxo that can be used to store any data.
+This can be used to identify the pool that mined the block for example or a Merkle root used when merge mining with Tari as the parent chain.

 ## Committee

 [committee]: #committee "A group of validator nodes that are responsible for managing a specific Digital Asset"